-ZenGUARDTM Industrial Scale Production and Coating Facility Detailed engineering of equipment for manufacturing the ZenGUARDTM compound began in July 2021.
-On February 28, 2022, the Company announced that the facility was fully licensed and permitted for ZenGUARDTM production.
-The Company has installed industrial-scale production equipment to produce the ZenGUARDTM coating formulation at its York Rd., Guelph, Ontario location, which location is permitted for industrial use.
-The Company has also purchased coating equipment so the process of applying the ZenGUARDTM coating formulation to spunbond polypropylene for use in surgical masks, HVAC filter materials, other PPE equipment, and potentially other uses, can be completed by the Company on-site.
-The Company spent cumulatively approximately \$2.8M on this objective with no further additional expenditures required.
+ZenGUARDTM Industrial Scale Production and Coating Facility

+The Company has installed industrial-scale production equipment to produce the ZenGUARD[TM] coating formulation at its York Rd., Guelph, Ontario location, which location is permitted for industrial use.
+The Company has also purchased coating equipment so the process of applying the ZenGUARD[TM] coating formulation to spunbond polypropylene for use in surgical masks, HVAC filter materials, other PPE equipment, and potentially other uses, can be completed by the Company on-site.
+The Company spent cumulatively approximately \$2.8 million on the construction of the facility with no further additional expenditures required.